saxenism/SCSVS/1.2/0x12-V3-Blockchain-Data.md

 ## Control Objective

 Smart contracts in public blockchains have no built-in mechanism to store secret data securely.
-It is important to protect sensitive data from reading by an untrusted actor.
+It is important to protect sensitive data from being read by an untrusted actor.

 Ensure that a verified contract satisfies the following high-level requirements:
 * Data stored in smart contract is identified and protected,